-Rhode Island has a similar law in place that makes it unlawful for an employer to refuse to employ or to otherwise penalize a person solely for his or her status as a medical marijuana cardholder.22 The ACLU recently filed a lawsuit under this anti-discrimination true screen provision, alleging that an employer unlawfully refused to hire an applicant based on her status as a medical marijuana patient.23 This case is noteworthy and important to keep an eye on because it is one of the first times a court will have to address the termination of a medical marijuana user in a state that has anti-discrimination language protecting medical marijuana users in the employment context.
+One recent example of this is Rhode Island's Hawkins-Slater Medical Marijuana Act, which makes it unlawful for an employer to refuse to employ or to otherwise penalize a person solely for his or her status as a medical marijuana cardholder.
+The ACLU filed a lawsuit under this anti-discrimination provision, alleging that an employer unlawfully refused to hire an applicant based on her status as a medical marijuana patient.
+The state court in this case agreed, finding that the employer acted unlawfully and violated the state's medical marijuana law when it refused to hire an applicant due to her use of medical marijuana.